 Structural Biology Shared Resource

-The resource offers instrumentation, computer hardware and software, and support personnel for the determination of molecular structures and the utilization of structural information in cancer research.
-The shared resource encompasses three related components: X-ray Crystallography, Nuclear Magnetic Resonance, and Molecular Modeling.
-These facilities are clustered in dedicated space to facilitate access and consultation with the support team.
+The Structural Biology Shared Resource offers instrumentation, computer hardware and software, support personnel for the determination of molecular structures, and the utilization of structural information in cancer research.
+The shared resource encompasses three related components: X-ray crystallography, nuclear magnetic resonance, and molecular modeling.
 The Structural Biology Shared Resource also collaborates closely with the Biological Macromolecule Shared Resource, which can undertake the production and purification of proteins required for structural analysis.

 If you are contemplating inclusion of structural determination or structural modeling in an upcoming project or grant application, please contact the faculty director, Dr. Martin Safo.